Boone County Solid Waste Management District

 Picture

-All youth organizations and schools, from pre-school through college ages are eligible for the program.
 The bench earned through the program must remain at an organization located in Boone County.
 Each organization has the opportunity to earn one bench per calendar year on a first come, first serve basis.

 ABC Application